Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 ## Conclusion

 KMM shows great potential and has already been declared production-ready which matches my experience.
 It surely has its pitfalls and unfinished sections but so does Xcode or *these* Google libraries skipping their release candidate again and again.
-The gap to other multiplatform frameworks is closing and with Compose Multiplatform the biggest disadvantage should be eradicated.
-This though may still take a while considering the early state of Compose Multiplatform for iOS and important pieces like Firebase missing official support.
+The gaps are slowly closing and important pieces like Firebase may not be officially supported yet, but can nevertheless be used in one way or another.
+Compose Multiplatform removes the biggest disadvantage compared to other multiplatform frameworks, although this may take a while considering the early state for iOS.

 My prediction is that 2024 may be the year for this development environment to become production-ready.
 The years after will then close the gap between Flutter regarding the matureness of tooling, frameworks and libraries.
 Mobile development is rapidly evolving since its beginning and we are used to adopting new technologies: Kotlin as one of them, which has been heavily adopted by Android developers since 2017, and declarative design being another, introduced to every first-party mobile framework.
 KMM with Compose Multiplatform seems to be the next logical step in this book and I am eager to read the next pages during the upcoming months.